spookyMilly/millyscript/README.md

 - Create a dark and light theme
 - ~~Improve overall responsiveness~~ ✅
 - ~~Re-design with a mock-up and better, consistent design language~~ ✅
-- Filter by technology functionality on my project page
+- Filter by role (design and frontend) on my project page